Allegra Poljak

-Allegra Poljak (Алегра Пољак, born 5 February 1999) is a Serbian professional footballer who plays as a winger and a forward for Spanish Primera División club Real Sociedad and the Serbia women's national team.
+Allegra Poljak (Алегра Пољак, born 5 February 1999) is a Serbian professional footballer who plays as a winger and a forward for Spanish Liga F club Madrid CFF and the Serbia women's national team.

 Club career

-Allegra started her career in hometown club Spartak Subotica in Serbia.
+Allegra started her career in her hometown club Spartak Subotica in Serbia.
 After playing 4 seasons at the top league, Poljak left for the Hungarian Champions Ferencvárosi TC where she spent 2 seasons playing 32 games and scoring 27 goals.
-Poljak joined Spanish side UDG Tenerife in 2019 and played there until June 2021.
+Poljak joined the Spanish side of UDG Tenerife in 2019 and played there until June 2021.

-Currently she plays for Real Sociedad.
+Poljak moved to Real Sociedad in July 2021.

 International career

 Poljak was an under-19 international for Serbia. and made her debut for the Senior national team of Serbia in 2015, at the age of 16.
 She has represented Serbia 10 times, scoring 3 goals.